Kimberly, Goth Style Meets Unicorn Bride | Fashionably Femme

 Welcome to Fashionably Femme.
 Fashionably Femme is a blog series featuring femmes from all nooks of the LGBTQIA community.
 These rocking folks are girl bosses, moms, entrepreneurs, and all sorts of amazing human beings.

 I’ve been so pumped to bring you Kimberly’s shoot for ages now.
-She came to me through mutual friends and also knows past feature, Makeda.
-The look featured here is, get this, her wedding look!
+They came to me through mutual friends and also knows past feature, Makeda.
+The look featured here is, get this, their wedding look!
 Talk about the greatest statement ever.
-This skirt was custom made just for her and is easily one of the coolest garments I’ve ever photographed.
+This skirt was custom made just for them and is easily one of the coolest garments I’ve ever photographed.
 Make that better by making the human being wearing the skirt a genuinely kind and wonderful person.
 I’m thrilled to present Kimberly to you guys today.
-And to congratulate her (once again) on her recent wedding.
+And to congratulate them (once again) on their recent wedding.
 Let’s get to it!

 Fashionably Femme – Kimberly